ManlyMarco/ABMX/README.md

 1. Make sure that the [latest Modding API](https://github.com/ManlyMarco/KKAPI) for your game is installed, and your game is updated.
 2. Download the latest release for your game from [here](https://github.com/ManlyMarco/KKABMX/releases/latest).
 3. Place the dll file(s) into the folder `Koikatu\BepInEx` in your game's directory in case of Koikatsu version, or inside `BepInEx\plugins` in case of EmotionCreators and AI-S versions.
 You only need the version specific for your game.
 4. Start character maker, you should see new settings and categories show up.
 ABMX settings are highlighted in orange.
+You can turn on the advanced window in bottom right in KK/EC and in plugin settings in AI (press F1).

 ## Changes from original ABM
 This is an upgraded version of the original Koikatu ABM/Bonemod plugin.
 It fixes multiple issues with the original while adding new features.
+- Added bone position and rotation adjustments
 - Added controls integrated into character maker interface
+- Added advanced editing UI with bone searching and other creature comforts
 - Added ability to have different skirt bone settings for each outfit type
 - Improved performance, no more stuttering or FPS drops
 - No more .txt files, everything is saved into the cards themselves (will still read .txt files and delete them after re-saving the card)